platformsh/platformsh-docs/docs/src/languages/php/swoole.md

 [Swoole](https://github.com/swoole/swoole-src) and [Open Swoole](https://openswoole.com/) are two forked libraries persuing that goal.

-{{< note theme="warning" >}}
+{{< note >}}
 Swoole requires PHP 7.3+.
 {{< /note >}}

-## Installation
+## Install

-Swoole PHP extension needs to be installed during build.
+Install the Swoole PHP extension during the build.

+Take advantage of an [installation script](https://raw.githubusercontent.com/platformsh/snippets/main/src/install_swoole.sh).
-A [script](https://raw.githubusercontent.com/platformsh/snippets/main/src/install_swoole.sh) is available to ease its installation.
-It requires 2 parameters:
+You need to pass 2 parameters:
- - the Swoole project to use: `openswoole` or `swoole`
+ - Which Swoole project to use: `openswoole` or `swoole`
- - the version of the library
+ - Which version to use

 ```yaml {location=".platform.app.yaml"}
 hooks: